what is pacing in a story?

 How much to reveal, when to reveal it, and why these details are even being revealed in the first place are all important questions that need to be answered.

-Using a character’s backstory can help you do many things such as affect the pacing of your story.
-For example, if you want to create a slower more methodical pace, then you might want to introduce the backstory earlier on.
+Using a character’s backstory can help you do many things, such as affecting the pacing of your story.
+For example, if you want to create a slower, more methodical pace, then you might want to introduce the backstory earlier on.

 On the other hand, if you want to keep up a fast pace, then you might want to save the backstory for later or even not use it at all.
 It really depends on what mood and style you’re going for with your story.